panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 Sample Programs
 ---------------

-Three of the sample programs demonstrate the shader generator in action:
+Four of the sample programs demonstrate the shader generator in action:

 -  :ref:`cartoon-shader`
 -  :ref:`glow-filter`